-When community members log out, they are taken to the community login page by default.
-You can choose to point them to a different location, such as your company web site for example.
+When community members log out, they're taken to your community login page by default.
+You can choose to redirect them to a different location, such as your company website.
+Specify the URL to which community members are redirected when they log out from your community.

-- 1. Open Community Workspaces or Community Management. - 2.
-Click AdministrationLogin & Registration. - 3.
-In the Logout section, enter the URL you want to redirect community members to. - 4.
-Click Save.
+- 1. From Setup, enter All Communities in the Quick Find box, then click All Communities.
+Click Workspaces next to the name of your community. - 2.
+Select Administration, then select Login & Registration. - 3.
+Under Logout, enter the URL where you want your community members to go after they log out. - 4.
+Click Save